EML16/CS-325-Project1/README.md

 		Header file that contains the declarations of the two functions

 	algo1and2.cpp:
-		Contains implementation of the two algorithms
+		Contains implementation of algorithm 1 and 2 for project 1.

 	calculateRunTime.cpp
 		- The program used to calculate the average running time of the algorithms.